Fan labor: Conglomerates and fans

 Jenkins comments on the fan-media conglomerate relationship, saying, "Here, the right to participate in the culture is assumed to be 'the freedom we have allowed ourselves,' not a privilege granted by a benevolent company, not something they [fans] are prepared to barter away for better sound files or free Web hosting. [….]
 Instead, they embrace an understanding of intellectual property as 'shareware,' something that accrues value as it moves across different contexts, gets retold in various ways, attracts multiple audiences, and opens itself up to a proliferation of alternative meanings."

 However, this state of affairs may not last as companies become more aware of how fan labor activities can add to and affect the effectiveness of media product development, marketing, advertising, promotional activities, and distribution.
 A business report called The Future of Independent Media stated, "The media landscape will be reshaped by the bottom-up energy of media created by amateurs and hobbyists as a matter of course [….]
 A new generation of media makers and viewers are [sic] emerging which could lead to a sea change in how media is made and consumed."
 The 2007 book Consumer Tribes is devoted to case studies of consumer groups, many of them media fans, who are challenging the traditional media production and consumer product marketing models.

 Companies, however, react to fan activities in very different ways.
-While some companies actively court fans and these type of activities (sometimes limited to ways delineated by the company itself), other companies attempt to highly restrict them.
+While some companies actively court fans and these types of activities (sometimes limited to ways delineated by the company itself), other companies attempt to highly restrict them.

 Full support of fan activities

 The payments to fan creators of content that is used in upgrades to the model train simulator Trainz is an example of an original copyright owner being willing to share the potential commercial gain to be made from derivative works by fans.

 In Japan, doujinshi is often sold side by side with its original commercial inspiration, with no legal action from the original publishers.

+As an example, MiHoYo allowed fans to create and sell fan-made works based on its video games such as Honkai: Star Rail, Genshin Impact, and Zenless Zone Zero subject to terms of its Fan Creations guides.